 Finally, when your furnace is clean and running smoothly, it lasts longer and costs less to run it.
 Extend the life of your unit with regular maintenance.
 Plus, save money on your utility bills.

 While heat is essential in the winter, so is hot water.
 Who wants to take a cold shower when it’s cold outside?

 For this reason, Minnick’s offers a winter preparation package.
-It includes an annual heating system checkup, 8-point water heater inspection, and plumbing check to avoid bursting pipes.
+It includes an annual heating system checkup, an 8-point water heater inspection, and a plumbing check to avoid bursting pipes.

 The fall is the best time to prepare for winter, and preparing your furnace will keep you comfortable all winter long.